eglassman/cool-papers/defs.md

 		- possibly based on—non-systematic inexplicit generalization
 	- "There is no reason why systematically incorporating existing or easily formulated data by inductive methods should not improve efficiency and even validity of software development" [11]

+##### Hypothesis testing & Reducing uncertainty

+Testing strategies:
+- positive testing strategy (PTS)
+- negative testing strategy (NTS)

+"PTS is more likely to yield falsification and optimally reduces uncertainty provided the world is inherently deterministic (i.e., given the rule is true, there is only one possible next outcome)."
+[19]

 ##### Inductive programming (IP)
 - "emerging field" [11]
 - reasoning methods & theory for [11]